jwittorf/fos-17-a-project-ambient-assisted-living-aal-visual-simulation/README.md

 #### What you need:
 * On all new `toggle-local-control` elements make sure to follow the markup and add a correct `data-group`.
 	* The `data-group` needs to be the same in the entire section!
+		* Make sure to set the correct id for the `.hallway-station-lamp`, corresponding to the `data-group`
+	* For windows, make sure to add the class `window-control` (defined also as `windowControlClass` in `jquery.main.js`)
+	* For emergency toggles, not need to add anything else, they use the `emergencyMessages` array
 * That's it, the script will take care of everything else.

 #### Example: